SinanGabel/Artificial-Neural-Networks/README.md

 Artificial neural network experiments, tests, demonstrations, comments, tools etc.

-I will focus on financial time series prediction but will learn from and use examples made by other people too, and elaborate further on those examples.
+Learning from and using examples made by other people too, and elaborating further on those examples.